Spreadsheet Risk Management and Compliance

 - Manual entered, such as recording the criticality of a model, or

-- Calculated from other values, such as calculating the risk based on complexity
+- Calculated from other values, such as calculating the risk

 - Collect the metadata so that it can be reviewed by risk